 In 2012, Vero’s co-founders emerged from the Startmate accelerator program with a fresh idea for a sophisticated customer messaging platform.
 After noticing a gap between the high-end and low-end email marketing platforms the pair got busy building a mid-market alternative to help businesses capture and capitalize on customer activity.

-Not long after launching our marketing automation tool, Vero Workflows, users like Canva, The Iconic, and Airtasker got onboard.
+Not long after launching our marketing automation tool, Vero Connect, users like Canva, The Iconic, and Airtasker got onboard.
 Fast forward to today and Workflows is used by hundreds of global marketing teams to power millions of messages across multiple channels.
 It may sound like a straight line to success, but the process was anything but linear.

 We hinged our discovery around three key questions: